venkatchoudharyala/API/README.md

 With the completion function we can complete the un resolved prompts into the meaning ful sentences.

-And then we can relay the prompt to the openAI and then from there we can get the answ
+And then we can relay the prompt to the openAI and then from there we can get the answer.